davharris/pyramids/README.md

 # pyramids

-Approximate Laplacian pyramids (based on Differences of Gaussians (DoG)) for spatial decompositions
+Approximate Laplacian pyramids (based on Differences of Gaussians (DoG)) for decomposing data into spatial scales